-Research Excellence Award:
+II.
+Research Excellence Award

 The Graduate Research Excellence Award is given each year to recognize exceptional research achievement by a graduating Ph.D. or M.D./Ph.D. student.
-The recipients will have demonstrated independence, creativity, and significant productivity in their graduate research with a high potential for success in a future research career.
-In addition, recipients will have demonstrated high standards in professionalism, scientific ethics, and contributions to the graduate program.
-The award was created in 2005.
+The recipients should have demonstrated independence, creativity, and significant productivity in their graduate research with a high potential for success in a future research career.
+In addition, recipients should have demonstrated high standards in professionalism, scientific ethics, and contributions to the graduate program.
+The award was created in 2005 and has been presented each year since.